 12. Get Locked Up at the Alcatraz East Crime Museum

-The brand new Alcatraz East Crime Museum is one of Pigeon Forge’s most intriguing attractions.
+The Alcatraz East Crime Museum is one of Pigeon Forge’s most intriguing attractions.
 Dedicated to cultivating and displaying an incredible array of artifacts and exhibits on the history of crime and crime fighting in America, this museum was relocated to Pigeon Forge from Washington D.C.
 Getaway Car: Inside, tour galleries filled with everything from medieval punishment devices to the getaway car of famed Depression-era gangster John Dillinger.

 13. Beat the heat at the Outdoor Gravity Park